josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ## Experience
 Experience is the lived process of applying knowledge and skills in real-world situations, where success, failure, and reflection lead to deeper learning.
 It is developed through exposure, repetition, and challenge, but its value lies in how it shapes judgment.
 In organizations, experience becomes communal when after-action reviews, coaching, and rotations transform individual lessons into shared insight.

+## Evaluation
+Evaluation is the process of applying judgment to determine how well something meets defined criteria or expectations.
+It interprets data gathered through assessment, compares performance against benchmarks, and informs decisions.
+Evaluation is not neutral—it carries consequences, supports accountability, and ensures alignment between individual contribution and organizational standards or goals.
 ## Flow
 Flow is a psychological state where challenge and capability are balanced, enabling deep focus, intrinsic motivation, and optimal performance.
 In this state, individuals lose track of time, feel fully absorbed, and experience clarity of action.
 Flow fosters learning, creativity, and sustained energy, turning effort into meaningful achievement.
 ## Competence